top of page

 Carefully timed hedge trimming to ensure wildlife can feed on autumn berries before the nesting season begins.

-Placing 12 memorial benches around the perimeter.
+• Installed 12 memorial benches

 Creating a Haven for Wildlife: